Political Science News and Events

 The department has added an optional Law and Politics concentration in Pre-Law for Political Science majors.
 Please go to Major and Minor programs for details.

 The department congratulates Christopher Paul on his receipt of the 2014 Harold J. Webb, Jr. Award for Excellence in Political Science award.
-We also congratulate Gannam Rifkah on his nomination for the 2014 McAnulty College General Excellence Award.
+We also congratulate Gannam Rifkah on winning the 2014 McAnulty College General Excellence Award.

 CONGRATULATIONS TO DR. MARK HAAS FOR WINNING THE MCANULTY COLLEGE AWARD FOR EXCELLENCE IN SCHOLARSHIP.